 - a.
 30 marks for practical examination exercise for 3 questions

 - b.
 10 marks for Viva-voce

 - c.
 10 marks for Laboratory Exercise File

 Eligibility:

-BCA / BSC (CS / IT) / BSC / Vocational / Graduate from any discipline with Mathematics as one of the subjects with at least 50% marks in aggregate.
+BCA/BSC (CS)/BSC (IT) with Math as one of the subjects with at least 60% marks in aggregate.
 Admission is strictly on the basis of merit.